intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 You can detect if your app is running in Industrial App Store or on-premises mode using any of the following methods:

 1. Inject the `IndustrialAppStoreAuthenticationOptions` service into your class and get the value of its `UseExternalAuthentication` property.
 The `UseExternalAuthentication` property will be `true` when your app is running in on-premises mode.
 2. Inject the `IndustrialAppStoreHttpClient` service into your class and get the value of its `AllowIasApiOperations` property.
-The `AllowIasApiOperations` property will be `false` when your app is running in on-premises mode
+The `AllowIasApiOperations` property will be `false` when your app is running in on-premises mode.

 > See the [AccountController.cs](./Controllers/AccountController.cs) file in this project for an example of how to perform the check using the first method described above.